THE vast majority of the thousands of people who have registered to have their say on the Navitus Bay wind farm are opposing the plans.

 The deadline to become an interested party with the Planning Inspectorate, which will make the decision on the plans, has now passed.

-- Morning delays building on motorway
+- UPDATE: Ninety minute delays on motorway after accident

 Around 2,700 registrations have been made, thought to be far higher than for any other offshore wind project, including the abandoned Atlantic Array off the south coast of Wales, and all are now available to view on the Planning Inspectorate’s website.